 - How does our security program align with industry regulatory requirements?

-However, these are just a few examples.
 Questions often depend on what the board is most concerned about at the moment.
-For instance, if the board previously allocated additional finances to cover a certain security gap, they might ask whether that gap was successfully eliminated.
+For instance, if the board has previously allocated additional finances to cover a certain security gap, they might ask whether that gap was successfully eliminated.
 Or, if there’s a particular type of attack that companies from your industry often fall victim to, they might ask you about the measures you take to keep those attacks at bay.

 Prepare strong arguments in favor of your proposals as not all of them will be approved by the board.
-Make sure to listen attentively to their objections and concerns and address them.
+Make sure to listen attentively to their objections and concerns and address them thoughtfully.

 7. Prepare thoroughly